gingerbeardman/monkey.tmbundle/README.md

 **Easy Source Navigation**
 Navigate around your source using the index of functions, classes and methods

+**Bundle Update Check**
+Easily see if you're using the most recent version of the bundle

 **Code Folding**, **Configurable Shortcut Keys**
 ...and more!